Cytokine Release Syndrome

 • Blood products.

-You may be given medications to lower your immune response, such as corticosteroids, tocilizumab, and siltuximab.
+You may be given medications to lower your immune response, like corticosteroids, tocilizumab, and siltuximab.
 These medications are immunosuppressive.
-This means they could interfere with the immunotherapy treatment you have received.
+This means they could interfere with the immunotherapy treatment you received.
 Your care team will decide the best treatment for you before giving you these medications.
-If your reaction is severe, you may need to be treated in an intensive care unit (ICU) with a breathing tube or machines to help your heart work.
+If your reaction is severe, you may need to be treated in an intensive care unit (ICU) with a breathing tube or machines that help your heart work.

-If you think you are having signs and symptoms of CRS, contact your provider right away.
+If you think you have CRS, contact your provider right away.

 Related Blog Posts